malston/vcf-9x-in-box/README.md

 3. We will be performing a scripted installation of ESXi (aka ESXi Kickstart) to remove the number of manual steps that would be needed during the post-installation of ESXi.

-4. Edit the [ks-esx01.cfg](config/ks-esx01.cfg)/[ks-esx02.cfg](config/ks-esx02.cfg) and replace the following values with your own desired configurations
+4. Edit the ESXi kickstart configuration files and replace the following values with your own desired configurations:
+   * [`config/ks-esx01.cfg`](config/ks-esx01.cfg) for first physical host
+   * [`config/ks-esx02.cfg`](config/ks-esx02.cfg) for second physical host

 💡 To simplify the deployment of multiple ESXi hosts using a single USB drive, you can [create custom UEFI boot menu for ESXi](https://williamlam.com/2025/07/custom-uefi-boot-menu-for-esxi-9-0-using-refind.html), allowing you to select specific ESXi Kickstart configuration files.